villaverraine/GA_Clock/README.md

 - **React App Setup**: Navigate to the main directory, install dependencies, and start the app.

 By following these steps, you should have both the server and the React application running concurrently.

----

-This README file provides clear and concise instructions for setting up and running the project.
-Feel free to adjust any details according to your project's specific needs.